dapphub/klab/README.md

 ```

 # License
-All applicable work in this repository is licensed under AGPL-3.0.
+All contributions to this repository are licensed under AGPL-3.0.
 Authors:

 * Denis Erfurt